Skip to content

 Inti Raymi: The Festival of the Sun God in Cusco

-Inti Raymi, the Festival of the Sun, is one of the most famous cultural events in Peru.
-June 24th brings a grand staging at historical sites in Cusco, with music, dances, and ritual theater taking center stage.
+Inti Raymi, the Festival of the Sun, is one of Peru's most famous cultural events.
+June 24th brings a grand spectacle to historical sites in Cusco, focusing on music, dances, and ritual theater.

 Inti Raymi in Cusco

-Inti Raymi, the Festival of the Sun, is one of the most famous cultural events in Peru.
-June 24th brings a grand staging at historical sites in Cusco, with music, dances, and ritual theater taking center stage.
+Inti Raymi, the Festival of the Sun, is one of Peru's most famous cultural events.
+June 24th brings a grand spectacle to historical sites in Cusco, focusing on music, dances, and ritual theater.

 For visitors, the festival is one of the most impressive days in Cusco's annual calendar.
 The city combines history, theater, music, and public celebration.

-Inti Raymi in the Plaza de Armas in Cusco
+Inti Raymi in Plaza de Armas in Cusco

-Inti Raymi in Cusco: Music, dances, and ritual theater characterize the festival day.
+Inti Raymi in Cusco: Music, dances, and ritual theater define the festival day.

 At a Glance